JCalderan/xebicon2019-spinnaker-handson/part1/introduction/README.md

 # Introduction
 Spinnaker is an open-source Continuous Deployment tool developed by Netflix in collaboration with Google, Pivotal, and Microsoft.

-Spinnaker ship drivers for multiple cloud providers, interfaces with numerous continuous integration tools, implements built-in deployment strategies inspired by deployment best practices, and provides tools to orchestrate deployment workflow.
+Spinnaker ship with drivers for multiple cloud providers, interfaces for interop with numerous continuous integration tools, implements built-in deployment strategies based on continuous delivery best practices, and provides tools to orchestrate deployment workflow.

 ## Concepts
-Spinnaker defines the following [concepts](https://www.spinnaker.io/concepts/) which provide an unified way to orchestrate deployment regardless of the targeted cloud provider.
+Spinnaker defines the following [concepts](https://www.spinnaker.io/concepts/) which provide a unified way to orchestrate deployment regardless of the targeted cloud provider.

 ### Pipeline
-[Pipelines](https://www.spinnaker.io/concepts/#pipeline) are the key to orchestrating deployment with Spinnaker.
+[Pipeline](https://www.spinnaker.io/concepts/#pipeline) is the key abstraction concept to orchestrate deployment with Spinnaker.
-Pipelines are composed of [Stages](https://www.spinnaker.io/concepts/#stage) which represent an action to perform, and each Cloud Provider implemented by Spinnaker comes with dedicated Stages.
+Pipelines are composed of [Stages](https://www.spinnaker.io/concepts/#stage) which represent a logical grouping of actions to be perform, and each cloud provider supported by Spinnaker comes with dedicated Stages.
 ![pipelines](pipelines.png)

 ### Server Group